-Never Stop Breathing (NSB) is an initiative founded by Kenneth Ngwa, Ph.D. and is associated with GlobalHealth Catalyst.
+Never Stop Breathing (NSB) is an initiative founded by Dr. Kenneth Ngwa, Ph.D. and is associated with GlobalHealth Catalyst.

 NSB strives to be a communal and programmatic ally in spirit to movements that promote communal well-being whether mental, physical, or social.
-As an advocate for systemic responses to intersecting health and social inequities, NSB embraces health justice as a fundamental human right.
+As an advocate for systemic responses to intersecting health and social inequities, NSB embraces health justice and community wellness as a fundamental human right.
 NSB works with interested persons and institutions to create solutions by working hand in hand for progress.
 Through mobilization efforts around its core values – Community, Advocacy, Research, and Education (CARE) – the movement seeks to mitigate disparities, and enshrine health justice into the fabric of our normal experiences.
 NSB encourages individuals and institutions to develop Ideas, Platforms, and Programs (IPPs) that create, enhance, and galvanize local and global action to identify, narrow, and eliminate structural barriers to quality of life for marginalized communities.

 Breathing is fundamentally a communal act.
 Just like love and peace and joy and hope are communal acts of being and belonging, so too is breathing.
 We breathe because we belong together; and we breathe better together.
 Oppressive systems are, by definition and function, choking and suffocating systems.
 Like viruses and parasites in the ecosystem/body – such systems represent forms of existence that are conditioned on the erasure of the other.
 That is what makes oppression insidious and shocking.
 Liberation work, by contrast, is the production of new oxygen for the communal body.
 To dismantle systemic racial and health inequities is to create channels – communal lungs and airwaves – that enable the oppressed and suffocating bodies to thrive.